-With FooGallery Pro, you can now load galleries from other sources.
-This awesome new feature allows you to add a gallery from your Media Tags, Media Categories and Server Folders.
-The other major source from which you can load galleries is Adobe Lightroom.
+With FooGallery Pro, you can load galleries from other sources.
+This awesome feature allows you to create a dynamic gallery from a variety of sources.

 Below is a quick guide on how to load galleries from other sources.
 For more detailed guidelines, you can have a look at the FooGallery Pro documentation.

 Loading Galleries from Other Sources

 The first step is to add a gallery.
 Once you do, you’ll immediately see the option to Add from Media Library or Add from Another Source.
 You want to click on the second option.

 You’ll now be able to select the datasource from which you want your gallery to pull the images.
 We currently offer you four options: Media Tags, Media Categories, Server Folder, Adobe Lightroom and from Real Media Library.
 You will then be able to choose from different options depending on the source you select.

 Media Tags and Categories